Cami de Cavalls - Best Stages?

 You can enjoy many parts of this network without being a regular walker.
 One of Menorca's delights is it's natural beauty and some surprising landscapes.
 Almost every beach resort will have a Cami de Cavalls path going through it so you can discover hidden treasures from your holiday resort.

-From Cala Galdana you can reach some stuning coastlines and beaches on these paths.
+From Cala Galdana you can reach some stunning coastlines and beaches along these stages.
 In Cala en Porter you will discover hidden fruit orchards anf tranquil valleys

 Note that sensible footwear is required.
-Clay will be slippy on stones so take care.
+Clay like soild will be slippy on stones so take care.

 Cami de Cavalls - Regular Walkers